vzaccaria/gitbook2edx-external-grader/docs/readme.md

 ## Running

+You can run the external grader in two configurations:

+1. As a server
+2. As a command line tool to run jailed programs

+### Running as a server

+Simply invoking on the command line with `serve` starts the server listening on the specified port (default: 1666).
+At the moment, the grader has an app-armor profile for the following languages:

+* Javascript (through NodeJS)

+### Adding your own script engine

+TBD

+#### Managing the server
-The makefile has two targets (`start` and `stop`) to make you run the grader in server mode and expose it to the internet.
-These targets use `pm2` to start and stop both the grader and an `ngrok` server.
+To easily manage the server (optional), there are two npm scripts (`start` and `stop`) to make you run the grader in server mode and expose it to the internet.
+These scripts use `pm2` to start and stop both the grader and an `ngrok` server.
 The ngrok server should be configured with an `.ngrok` file; this is my `~/.ngrok` file:

 ```
 auth_token: your auth token